 Commercial register kept by the local court in Charlottenburg, Germany.
 Commercial register kept by the local court in Düsseldorf, Germany.
 Commercial register kept by the local court in Berlin-Charlottenburg, Germany.

 4) Pandox AB (publ) owns 94 percent of the shares and a third party owns the remaining

 6 percent of the shares.
-5 Pandox AB (publ) owns 49 percent of the shares and a third party owns the remaining

-Failed AB (party owns 49 percent of the shares and a unit party owns the resister spream of the shares.
-Commercial register kept by the local court in Frankfurt am Main, Germany.
-In liquidation.
+5 Pandox AB (publ) owns 49 percent of the shares and a third party owns the remaining 51 percent of the shares.
+6) Commercial register kept by the local court in Frankfurt am Main, Germany.
+7) In liquidation.